Deafness in the Democratic Republic of the Congo: Significant organizations

 There are about 529 Congolese NGOs advocating for people with disabilities.
 Most of the organizations that intend to assist deaf people are European and Australian charities in partnership with other organizations in the DRC.
 These charities tend to be religious based and motivated by hearing people.
 However, Gallaudet University recognizes schools and possible smaller organizations that exist in the DRC.
 Also, the DRC is an official ordinary member of the WFD, a status in which any one organization in the DRC can be approved if it has a majority of deaf participants, is an achieved, legal organization in the country, and shares the goals of the WFD.
 There is also the Deaf People's Association in Kinshasa, the capital city of the DRC, in which the president, Ngoy Mwanza, responded to the 2011 ban on text messaging (see in the next section).

 The National Association for the Deaf (Association Nationale des Sourds du Congo) (ANSCO) is an organization founded in 1988.
 It is unclear if the ANSCO is run by deaf or hearing people, or both.
 However, it mainly focuses on advocacy for interpreters, in which there are about 150 official interpreters in the DRC, reported in 2008.
 There is also a branch of this organization that is designed for parents, called the Union of Parents of Deaf Children of the Congo (Union des Parents des Enfants sourds du Congo) (UPEC).
 Additionally, the National Association for Interpreters (Association Nationale des interprètes en Langue des Signes) is a separate organization that receives funding from ANSCO.

 There has also been mention of an organization for deaf women, called Action Femme Sourde (AFS) which advocates for deaf women to become involved in their communities.
 The American Bar Association partnered with AFS in March 2017 when a deaf woman in the DRC was raped and killed.
-No website for AFS is available, and it is not certain whether or not the organization still exists.

 The Facebook page "Deaf News DRC / Info des Sourds de la RDC" currently has over 600 followers, and it contains past news events that have happened in the deaf community.